BND Hamburger Icon

 Open row

-Voice over Internet Protocol (VoIP) phone systems offer small businesses ease of use and scalability, and their suitability for remote use makes them ideal for on-the-go business owners.
+Voice over Internet Protocol (VoIP) phone systems offer small businesses ease of use and scalability, and their suitability for remote use makes them ideal for on-the-go business owners and remote teams alike.
 These systems also offer high call quality that often trumps that of landline phones.
 However, you’ll need a strong internet connection to run a VoIP phone system effectively.
 As long as you have the bandwidth, though, these business phone systems can be a boon to business growth.

 What is VoIP?